Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 ```

 <mark style="background: #FF5582A6;">Notes:</mark>
-- GET is the most common HTTP method -it says “fetch me this resource"
+- GET is the most common HTTP method - it says “fetch me this resource"
 - Method names are always uppercase.
 - The path is the part of the URL after the host name.
 - The HTTP version always takes the form "HTTP/x.x", uppercase.